perkeep/perkeep/doc/server-config.md

   may be unsupported in the future.
 Keeping this set to "true" is recommended.

 * `sourceRoot`: Optional.
-If non-empty, it specifies the path to an alternative Camlistore source tree, in order to override the embedded UI and/or Closure resources.
+If non-empty, it specifies the path to an alternative Perkeep source tree, in order to override the embedded UI and/or Closure resources.
 The UI files will be expected in `<sourceRoot>/server/camlistored/ui` and the Closure library in `<sourceRoot>/third_party/closure/lib`.